ksarkies/XBee-Acquisition/Development/watermeter-count-test/README.md

 and the serial link is brought out to a PC serial port.

 Open source versions of avr-libc earlier than release 2.0.0 did not support the ATTiny841 series.
-To get around this, either the latest version of avr-libc must be compiled and installed, or the latest Atmel toolchain needs to be placed into a directory somewhere where it can be referenced in the Makefile.
+To get around this, either compile and install the latest version of avr-libc, or place the latest Atmel toolchain into a directory somewhere where it can be referenced in the Makefile.
 Change the DIRAVR environment variable in Makefile to suit the location chosen.

 The defines used are placed in the libs directory under each processor.
 The makefile target is attiny841 by default.
 To use another target eg ATMega48.